JavSFDev/shopify-demo-app-hooks/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE.md)

 This repository contains a modified version of the completed app for the [Build a Shopify app with Node and React](https://developers.shopify.com/tutorials/build-a-shopify-app-with-node-and-react) tutorial.
-The original repo can be found [here](https://github.com/Shopify/shopify-demo-app-node-react/).

 ## Changes from the original